 3. Hagerman National Wildlife Refuge, Sherman

 Hagerman offers a wonderful opportunity to view wildlife from your car, or you can get out and hike the trails around the refuge.
-On our visit last year, we spotted several young Bald Eagles as we drove around, although that trip was all about the SNOW GEESE!
-Click HERE to read more!
+On our last visit, we spotted several young Bald Eagles as we drove around, although that trip was all about the huge flocks of snow geese!

 4. Eaglefest, Emory